-Close to this hive we have a hive with one queen cell and frames full of brood and honey together with all the non-flying bees.
+Close to this hive, we have a hive with one queen cell and frames full of brood and honey together with all the non-flying bees.

-Gradually these bees will start to fly and bring in nectar; in the meantime they have plenty of stores in the frames.
+Gradually these bees will start to fly and bring in nectar; in the meantime, they have plenty of stores in the frames.
 The brood will start to hatch to boost the numbers.
 With any luck the queen cell with hatch, she will mate and then start laying.
 This will take time.
 What they definitely cannot do at the moment is swarm – they don’t have a queen and they can’t fly.

 And the point of this?
 Well, if we had left everything as it was the old queen would have swarmed as soon as a new queen had hatched.
 I would have lost all the flyers and lost a good deal of the honey harvest.
 I hope very much that I have fooled her and the bees into thinking that they have swarmed already.
-In a week or so we will check again to check she is still laying and there are no new queen cells.
+In a week or so we will check again to see she is still laying and if there are no new queen cells.